- Norton & Sons

-Having assessed the competition and created a customer journey for Norton & Sons, we began work on a new, modern identity that would acknowledge and emphasise the firm’s rich heritage, while appealing to a dynamic, younger market.
-The identity includes a redrawn version of Norton’s original crest, which was awarded by a Prussian emperor in the 19th century.
-The original, idiosyncratic wordmark has also been redrawn and the royal warrants reinstated as indicators of the brand’s history and quality.
+Having delved into the company’s DNA, we recommended emphatically that the brand identity could be modernised with no damage to its heritage.
+Once we had assessed the competition and created a customer journey, we began work on a new, contemporary identity that would acknowledge and emphasise the firm’s rich heritage, while appealing to a dynamic, younger market — ‘the Englishman at large’.
+The identity includes a redrawn version of Norton’s original crest, awarded in 1859 by the German Emperor Wilhelm I. The original, idiosyncratic wordmark was also redrawn and reinstated.

-The creation of new stationery and retail experience was just the first step.
-We designed the more esoteric fineries of the Nortons experience: the clothing labels, signed by the cutters, tailors, and Patrick Grant and stitched into each suit; passport books that chart the progress of each suit’s creation; concepts for the interior design of the salon; and bespoke storage boxes for all the records, some of which date back over a century, and include invoices and patterns for Sir Winston Churchill.
+Beyond the logo, new stationery and retail material, we went on to design the more esoteric fineries of the Nortons experience: the clothing labels, signed by the cutters, tailors, and Patrick Grant and stitched into each suit; passport books that chart the progress of each suit’s creation; concepts for the interior design of the shop; and bespoke storage boxes for all the records, some of which date back over a century, and include invoices and patterns for Sir Winston Churchill.

 The business went from loss-making to full capacity, with the Norton & Sons brand becoming a byword for the best in traditional contemporary tailoring.